logar16/ScavengerWorld/README.md

 1. Test printout to visualize
 	- Currently works but it would be nice to have more detailed visualization to improve understandability
 1. Write tests for unit actions and units themselves
+   - Write tests for all actions
+   - Document what the tests are validating for that class
 1. `SensoryDisplay` and how distance affects it
 	- Keep in mind how this will be communicated to agents
 1. Tune configuration for Unit attributes